 Panaca Spring

 "That was a close one.
 I was a little concerned about this one going in because of its location alongside a popular spring.
 In Nevada, any body of water no matter how small is significant.
-The last thing I need to concern myself with is another missing marker, especially out here in the far reaches of Nevada so far from home!" -- Journal Entry, April 2009
+The last thing I need to concern myself with is another missing marker, especially out here in the far reaches of Nevada so far from home!" -- April 2009

-Panaca Community Park -- Panaca
+Pioneer Park -- Panaca

 Original Date Visited: 4/16/09